 Counties have the option to increase the sales tax by 1-quarter of a penny, (the Article 46 sales tax in N.C.
 G.S.
 105-535) provided the public approves via a referendum.

 - What are the steps a county needs to consider when scheduling a referendum?

 All counties must contact their local board of elections and the State Board of Elections in order to have the advisory referendum included on the ballot during a regularly scheduled election.
 An advisory referendum may be held only on the same date as a county or statewide general election, the primary election in even-numbered years, or in any other election during which all precincts in a county are open.
-Due to a new law passed in 2019, counties are prohibited from holding more than one referendum “within one year.”
+Under NCGS 105-537, counties are prohibited from holding more than one referendum within a 12-month period.

 - Must the Board of County Commissioners levy the sales tax if the voters approve the referendum?

 A Board of County Commissioners is not obligated to levy the tax even if the majority of those voting in a referendum vote in support of a levy.